cwgaldino/libreoffice-wrapper/README.rst

 ..
 The function :python:`lw.start_soffice()` returns the pid of the process.
 Note that, this function starts a ``tmux`` session called ``libreoffice-wrapper`` with a window named ``soffice``, which can be accessed on a different terminal via ``tmux``.
 In addition to that, ```lw.start_soffice()``` searches for LibreOffice in the default folder ``/opt/libreoffice7.0``.
 If LibreOffice is installed in a different folder, it must be passed as an argument of the function ```lw.start_soffice(folder=<path-to-libreoffice>)```.

-Once LibreOffice has been started in listening mode, one can now establish the communication,
+Once LibreOffice is up and running in listening mode, one can now establish the communication,

 .. code-block:: python